aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 # How it Works

 1. Psychoacoustic Band Definition
-The system operates on a set of psychoacoustic bands derived from Mel frequencies.
-The number of bands can be configured:
+The system operates on 192 psychoacoustic bands derived from Mel frequencies.
-- Stable mode: 192 bands
-- Experimental mode: 384 bands

 2. Spectral Matrix Construction
 The signal is transformed into a time-frequency representation using the Short-Time Fourier Transform (STFT).
 Instead of operating on raw FFT bins, the spectrum is grouped into the defined perceptual bands.